 - Add the peanut butter and continue to whisk.
 Then add the cocoa.
 Keep whisking!

 - Bring to a slow boil for 3 minutes, then remove from heat.

 - Using a spoon, scoop mixture onto the cookie sheet to desired size, cover with plastic wrap and put in the refrigerator.

 - After at least 60 minutes, remove and put cookies in a baggie for storage in the frig.
 Or, simply enjoy your amazing no-bake cookies!

 All in all

-These no-bake cookies with coconut are a perfect 3:00 snack at work, after school, or even for breakfast.
+This gluten-free no-bake cookie recipe with coconut is a perfect 3:00 pm snack at work, after school, or even for breakfast.
 I’ve been known to eat one after a workout, why not?
 It’s healthy, full of protein, and has just the right amount of carbs and benefits from coconut.
 Note, I have not tried these with almond butter or cashew butter, but I’m sure it would work.
 Enjoy!

 Be sure to check out my other sweet treats!

 All are gluten-free and dairy-free.
 Simple and delicious.